kalpanadd/kalpanadd/README.md

-- 👋 Hi, I’m @Kalpana Devi
+- 👋 Hi, I’m @Kalpana
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning webapp development
+- 🌱 I’m currently learning Webapplication Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...